MiKTeX/docker-miktex/README.md

 `/miktex/.miktex`.
 It is recommended that you mount this directory to a Docker volume.

-All commands are executed as user `miktex`.
-By setting the container environment variables `MIKTEX_GID` and `MIKTEX_UID` you can assign a gid/uid to the MiKTeX user.
+All commands are executed as container user `miktex`.
+By setting the container environment variables `MIKTEX_GID` and `MIKTEX_UID` you can assign a group ID and a user ID.

 ### Example